-The terms "first year", "second year", etc., below indicate the year of study for normal progress by full-time students.
+The terms "first year", "second year", etc., below indicate the year of study for normal progress by full-time students in a computer science degree.
+We note that progress in one's program of study is not based on year of study but rather on attainment of the prerequisites.
+Thus the following is an illustration only.